Recon-Fuzz/recon-docs/src/writing_invariant_tests/optimizing_broken_properties.md

 ### Defining the property
 First, because this is an ERC4626 vault without the possibility of accumulating yield or taking losses we can define a standard property that states: **a user should not be able to change the price per share when adding or removing**.

-This check ensures that a malicious user cannot perform actions that would make it favorable for them to perform arbitrage operations or allow them to steal funds from other users by giving themselves a more favorable exchange rate.
+This check ensures that a malicious user cannot perform actions that would make it favorable for them to arbitrage the share token/underlying asset or allow them to steal funds from other users by giving themselves a more favorable exchange rate.

-> We specify **when adding or removing** in the property because these are the only operations that change the balance of underlying assets and shares in the vault so these are the ones that would affect the share price.
+> We specify **when adding or removing** in the property because these are the only operations that change the amount of underlying assets and shares in the vault so these are the ones that would affect the share price.

-Given that an ERC4626 vault has user operations that don't exclusively add or remove shares and assets from the vault, we can use the `OpType` `enum` in the `updateGhostsWithOpType` modifier in our target handlers to only check the property after a call to one of our [target functions](https://github.com/Recon-Fuzz/vaults-fuzzing-example/blob/f576f1e69f197c18cf1889282e8e0a5f14f970cc/test/recon/targets/VaultTargets.sol#L20-L34) of interest:
+Given that an ERC4626 vault has user operations that don't exclusively add or remove shares and assets from the vault (`tranfer` and `approve`), we can use the `OpType` `enum` in the `updateGhostsWithOpType` modifier in our target handlers to only check the property after a call to one of our [target functions](https://github.com/Recon-Fuzz/vaults-fuzzing-example/blob/f576f1e69f197c18cf1889282e8e0a5f14f970cc/test/recon/targets/VaultTargets.sol#L20-L34) of interest:

 ```javascript
     function vault_deposit(uint256 assets) public updateGhostsWithOpType(OpType.ADD) asActor {